N1V33R4/jd_simple_ecommerce/readme.md

 ## Project files
 When I think about it, I tend to copy paste a lot of backend logic between projects.
 Can't I do the same with CSS? :)

+I just downloaded static/ from master branch.

+The include tag is interesting.

+## Home view